Six operations and Lefschetz-Verdier formula for Deligne-Mumford stacks: Operations on

 to be $F(f)$.
-If $f$ is of prime to $m$ to inertia, this is the same as $Rf_!$.
-In general, $Rf_\dag$ is not the correct definition of $Rf_!$, but in \S~5 we will use it to give the correct definition of $Rf_!$ for coefficients of characteristic $0$.
+If $f$ has $m$-prime inertia, $Rf_\dag$ is isomorphic to the restriction of $Rf_!$ to $D^+$.
+In general, $Rf_\dag$ is not the correct definition of $Rf_!$, but in Section~\ref{s.6} we will use it to give the correct definition of $Rf_!$ for coefficients of characteristic $0$.